Azure/azure-sdk/docs/dotnet/introduction.md

 ##### Parameter Validation

-Service methods take two kinds of parameters: _service parameters_ and _client parameters_. _Service parameters_ are directly passed across the wire to the service.  _Client parameters_ are used by the client library to create a request that invokes the intended service operation.
-Because an error in client parameters can cause the wrong method or endpoint to be called on the service, clients must validate these.
+Service methods take two kinds of parameters: _service parameters_ and _client parameters_. _Service parameters_ are sent across the wire to the service as URL segments, query parameters, request header values, and request bodies (typically JSON or XML).  _Client parameters_ are used solely within the client library and are not sent to the service; examples are path parameters, CancellationTokens or file paths.

 {% include requirement/MUST id="dotnet-params-client-validation" %} validate client parameters.

 {% include requirement/MUSTNOT id="dotnet-params-service-validation" %} validate service parameters.